novocxine/novocxine/README.md

 ---

-i write dark fantasy light novels as **404x** and build the software that goes with them. by day (and also by night), i'm deep in ai engineering, full-stack systems, and occasionally fighting the compiler.
+i write dark fantasy light novels and build the software that goes with them. by day (and also by night), i'm deep in ai engineering, full-stack systems, and occasionally fighting the compiler.